LizziOh/rls_habitat_quiz/README.md

-coral_quiz
+RLS_habitat_quiz

-Flashcard-style coral identification practice and quiz app in R.
+Flashcard-style identification practice and quiz app in R.
 Reads your photos from simple folders (per location → per species), launches a Shiny app, and (optionally) records quiz scores.

 ✨ What it does